yugabyte/yugabyte-db/docs/content/preview/drivers-orms/orms/nodejs/ysql-sequelize.md

 ## Prerequisites

-This tutorial assumes that you have installed:
+This tutorial assumes that you have:

-- YugabyteDB and created a cluster.
-Refer to [Quick Start](../../../quick-start/).
+- YugabyteDB up and running.
+Download and install YugabyteDB by following the steps in [Quick start](../../../../quick-start/).
 - [node.js](https://nodejs.org/en/) version 16 or later.

 ## Clone the orm-examples repository